“What are the UW Data Science master’s program courses like?”

-Dr. Rajeev Bukralia, a former instructor at UW-Green Bay, originally developed the content for DS 700: Foundations of Data Science.
-The course was revised by instructors Praneet Tiwari and Abra Brisbin and is facilitated by Tiwari.
-Faculty work with an instructional design team and industry advisory board to ensure that the course remains cutting-edge and aligned with employer needs.
+The course was developed by instructors Praneet Tiwari and Abra Brisbin.
+Instructors work regularly with an instructional design team, media team, and an advisory board of industry experts to ensure that the course remains cutting-edge and aligned with workplace and employer needs.

 Do students in the course interact?